rrgmc/inreq/README.md

 Body unmarshals data into the struct field, usually JSON or XML.

 - required: whether an HTTP body required to exist.
 Default is true.
 - type: type of body to decode.
 If blank, will use the `Content-Type` header.
+Should be only a type name ("json", "xml").

 # Author